Mir4r/RPi-Speedtest-Suite/README.md

 Installation:

  * After cloning this repo clone the speedtest-cli repo in this repos folder.
  * Change the config file to fit your needs

+| Test